AdobeDocs/customer-journey-analytics-learn.en/help/working-with-data-in-cja.md

 ---
-title: Working with Data in Customer Journey Analytics
+title: Working with data
-description: In this video, you will learn how dataset schemas are translated into variables in Adobe Customer Journey Analytics (CJA), as well as how CJA handles very high cardinality.
+description: Learn how dataset schemas are translated into variables in Adobe Customer Journey Analytics, as well as how CJA handles very high cardinality.
 feature: Connections
 topics:
 activity: understand